42-AI/Python-Bootcamp-Corrections/correction_01.md

 	b.add_recipe(crumble)
 	print(b.last_update)
 	```
-	Should be different than the previous one
+	Should be a different date / time than the one printed before
 	```python
 	b.get_recipe_by_name("Crumble")
 	# should print the recipe